astroport-fi/astroport-core/contracts/whitelist/README.md

 Any of those admins may `Execute` any message via the contract, per the CW1 spec.

-To make this slighly less minimalistic, you can allow the admin set to be mutable or immutable.
+To make this slightly less minimalistic, you can allow the admin set to be mutable or immutable.
 If it is mutable, then any admin may (a) change the admin set and (b) freeze it (making it immutable).